 Conferences and workshops

-University College Dublin will host a workshop on gender and security in October 2018, examining the EU's gender frameworks' relation to the Union's Common Foreign and Security Policy (CFSP).
+University College Dublin hosted a workshop on gender and security in October 2018, examining the EU's gender frameworks' relation to the Union's Common Foreign and Security Policy (CFSP).

 The Institute of Social and Political Studies at State University of Rio de Janeiro hosted a seminar on Brazilian foreign policy and global justice in Rio de Janeiro on 24 September 2018.